plattysoft/IoTAnalogReader/README.md

 # IoTAnalogReader

-Simple project to use the PCF8591 Analog to Digital converter (driver based on the one from @davemckelvie)
+Simple Android Things project to use the PCF8591 Analog to Digital converter (driver based on the one from @davemckelvie)

 Designed to be used with a Rainbow HAT.
 Reads the value from the analog input 3 and displays the raw value on the LCD Display and uses the LED Strip as a progress bar.